Geosyntec/conda_init/readme.md

 >c:\Progra~1\ArcGIS\Pro\bin\Python\scripts\proenv.bat
 ```

-If you want to run an `arcpy` enabled jupyter notebook, simply run the above command to activate the `arcgispro-py3` environment and type `jupyter notebook`.
+If you want to run an `arcpy` enabled jupyter notebook, simply `cd` to the directory containing the notebook file, run the above command to activate the `arcgispro-py3` environment, and then type `jupyter notebook`.

 Consult ESRI's [documentation](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/work-with-python-environments.htm) for other advanced features about the ArcGIS Pro environment, including cloning and installing new packages.
 This is not necessary for nearly all use cases involving `arcpy`, but if you want to explore options, see their docs.